 At 5:20 pm on March 12, lightning struck the church during a fierce storm.
 In an instant, the 54-year-old church was destroyed by fire.
 The congregation knew that God's work must go on more now than ever before, worship services were held in the school house.
 Church members and leadership knew they must build and build fast!

-Land was purchased - below is the picture of the field upon which the church will be built.
+Land was purchased where the new church will be built.

 Less than five weeks after the storm, a groundbreaking ceremony was held on Easter Sunday, April 18, 1954.
 A cornerstone laying ceremony took place on June 27.
 The steeple was raised in August.
 The first Sunday in October we move into our new church basement.

 The first worship service in the new sanctuary took place on Palm Sunday, April 2.